moustafasamir/backbone-pagination/README.md

 backbone-pagination
 ===================

-This simple and lightweight pagination plugin for [Backbone.js](http://www.backbone.js) allows you to extend your ```Backbone.Collection```s with pagination functionality by modifying the collection's fetch url.
+This simple and lightweight (906 Byte minified) pagination plugin for [Backbone.js](http://www.backbone.js) allows you to extend your ```Backbone.Collection```s with pagination functionality by modifying the collection's fetch url.

 These two methods are introduced: